filipebteixeira98/bacula-report/README.md

 # bacula-report
-Script made in Python to retrieve information about backup jobs
+Script made in Python to retrieve information about backup jobs through daemon